isabella232/airavata-docs/index.md

-# Apache Airavata Is....
+# Apache Airavata....

 - A distributed framework that supports execution and management of computational scientific applications and workflows in grid based systems, remote clusters and cloud based systems.
-- Airavata’s main focus is on submitting and managing application executions and workflows in grid based systems.
+- Primarily focused on submitting and managing application executions and workflows in grid based systems.
-- Airavata’s architecture is extensible to support for other underlying resources as well.
+- Architecturally extensible to support other underlying resources.
-- Traditional scientific applications provide a portal for users to submit and manage scientific applications which is called as science gateways.
-- Airavata can be used by scientific gateway developers as their middleware layer.
+- Used by scientific gateway developers as their middleware layer.
 They can directly call Airavata API in order to communicate with grid based system.
+- Provides a desktop tools and browser-based web interface components for managing applications, workflows and generated data.
+- Contains sophisticated server-side tools for registering and managing scientific applications on computational resources.

 For more information on Airavata visit; <a href="http://airavata.apache.org/" target="_blank">Apache Airavata</a>
 <br>